-Northern long-eared bat: The USFWS has developed a programmatic biological opinion (PBO) in conjunction with the Federal Highway Administration (FHWA), the USACE, and NCDOT for the northern long-eared bat (NLEB) in eastern North Carolina.
+Northern long-eared bat: The United States Fish and Wildlife Service (USFWS) has developed a programmatic biological opinion (PBO) in conjunction with the FHWA, the USACE, and NCDOT for the northern long-eared bat (NLEB) in eastern North Carolina.
 The PBO covers the entire NCDOT program in Divisions 1-8, including all NCDOT projects and activities.
-The programmatic determination for NLEB for the NCDOT program is "May Affect, Likely to Adversely Affect".
-The PBO provides incidental take coverage for NLEB and will ensure compliance with Section 7 of the Endangered Species Act for five years for all NCDOT projects with a federal nexus in Divisions 1-8, which includes Hoke County, where TIP U-5857 and U-5707 are located.
+The programmatic determination for the NLEB for the NCDOT program is "May Affect, Likely to Adversely Affect".
+The PBO provides incidental take coverage for NLEB and will ensure compliance with Section 7 of the Endangered Species Act for five years for all NCDOT projects with a federal nexus in Divisions 1-8, which includes Hoke County, where the project is located.

-Response to Question #10:
+Response to Question #10

-The current estimated impacts for the Recommended Alternatives are based on the stream and wetland features in the WEX files and were calculated within the proposed slope stakes plus 25 feet.
-The estimated impacts are as follows:
+The current estimated impacts for the Recommended Alternative are based on the stream and wetland features in the WEX files and were calculated within the proposed slope stakes plus 25 feet.
+The estimated impacts are:

-- U-5857: The total calculated wetland acreage is 0.5 acre and the total calculated stream length is approximately 190 linear feet.
-The potential impacts occur in the vicinities of Copper Creek Drive, Sweet William Way, and Vicky Lane. - U-5707: The total calculated wetland acreage area is 2.3 acres and the total calculated stream length is approximately 1,300 linear feet.
-Potential impacts occur throughout the proposed corridor.
+- wetland acreage is 2.8 acres. - calculated stream length 1490 linear feet.

+The potential impacts occur in the vicinities of Copper Creek Drive, Sweet William Way, Vicky Lane, and throughout the corridor for the new location segment.

-Response to Question #13:
+Response to Question #13

-Stream relocation and/or culvert installation are likely to be needed throughout the project corridors.
+Stream relocation and/or culvert installation are likely to be needed throughout the project corridor.

-PART D: (To be completed when either category #8, 12(i) or #15 of the rules are used.)
+PART D:(To be completed when either category #8, 12(i) or #15 of the rules are used.)